Cognition and Development

 Cognitive and Developmental Sciences (CDS) is one of two tracks in our Experimental Psychology Ph.D. program (also see Vision and Hearing Sciences).

-A student's graduate training will depend in part on whom they choose as their graduate mentor.
-At this time, the Cognitive and Developmental Sciences track in the Experimental Psychology Program includes a variety of basic, clinical, and applied research areas in various aspects of cognition and development.
+The Cognitive and Developmental Sciences track in the Experimental Psychology Program includes a variety of basic, clinical, and applied research areas in various aspects of cognition and development.
 A broad plan of coursework provides each student with a solid foundation in modern research psychology.
 Specialty courses permit students to become expert in the content and techniques of their selected areas of research.
 Coursework is combined with laboratory training in research.
+A student's graduate training will depend in part on whom they choose as a graduate mentor.

 Please note: We do not have a master's degree program.